s-loar/stimulus-talk/README.md

   * Can be shared by multiple controllers
   * Have a plural form (s on the end) that returns an array of objects that have the target designation.
 Example: phraseTargets
   * Their presence can be checked with the prefix ‘has’ as in hasPhraseTarget.
   * Have special callbacks that fire when a target is connected, or disconnected from the controller’s scope.
-For example phaseTargetConnected() and phaseTargetDisconneted()
+For example phraseTargetConnected() and phraseTargetDisconneted()

 ## Actions
 * Are listeners that connects a controller’s action to an HTML element